keithalpichi/slack-action/README.md

 A message with a text description and default title.
 This template uses the following inputs:
 - description (required)- the description in the message
 - title - if provided overrides the default title "Github Action"
+- channel- if provided overrides the default channel assigned to the Slack Incoming Webhook
 ```
 with:
   template: plain1